Francis Peirson

-Early career
+Early Life

+Francis Peirson was born in January 1757, in Lowthorpe, Yorkshire.
+He was the eldest child of Francis Peirson Esq., and had only sisters.
 Educated at Warrington Academy, Peirson joined the British Army in 1772.
 In 1779 he was appointed to the 95th Regiment of Foot, a fencible regiment raised for the defence of the British Isles from invasion and was deployed with the regiment to Jersey the following year.
+He was promoted to Major in 1780.

-Battle of Jersey and death
+Battle of Jersey and Death

 Following the capture and imprisonment of Major Moses Corbet, Commander of the Jersey Garrison, by French troops on 6 January 1781, Peirson refused French demands to surrender and took command of the Garrison.
 Peirson's refusal to surrender was contrary to the order of the imprisoned Corbet who had already signed the garrison's official capitulation under the threat that St Helier, island's town, would be burnt to the ground.
-Peirson energetically rallied the garrison from its various posts on the island, first dispatching Captain Hugh Fraser, commander of the Highlanders and light company, to secure the heights overlooking the town, which the French had inexplicably left unoccupied.
+Peirson, then aged 24, energetically rallied the garrison from its various posts on the island, first dispatching Captain Hugh Fraser, commander of the Highlanders and light company, to secure the heights overlooking the town, which the French had inexplicably left unoccupied.
 Peirson then organised a counterattack against the main French force occupying St Helier, planning to outflank the De Rullecourt's troops by attacking the town from two directions.
 Many of the British soldiers were veterans of fighting in North America and the outnumbered French were driven back to the centre of the town at bayonet point.
-The ensuing exchange of fire felled the two opposing commanders.
-Peirson was shot in the heart by a musket ball whilst leading a flanking manoeuvre around the French position, De Rullecourt the French commander was killed whilst attempting to organise a last stand around the Statue of King George II.
-After Peirson's death, the troops he had commanded were victorious.